grzim/repository-search/README.md

 ## Components

-There are 4 components in the app
+There are 4 main components in the app

 ![components.png](public%2Fcomponents.png)